Approach to Learning

 We follow the Northamptonshire School Swimming Scheme and children are awarded certificates to celebrate their achievements.

 Each class has a weekly Science lesson covering all National Curriculum requirements throughout the year.
-Our approach to Science is to make it as cross-curricular, real-life and practical as possible.
-We use knowledge organisers in Science to support our students in their learning and link key concepts to previous lessons.
+Our approach to Science is to make it as real-life and practical as possible.
+We use weekly recaps in Science to support our students in their learning and link key concepts to previous lessons.

-All students receive e-safety lessons at the beginning of each academic year, focussing on staying safe online, sharing information and preventing cyberbullying.
+The curriculum has e-safety built into in and incorporates relevant e-safety discussions and activities within lessons that link with the unit.
+However, all students also receive discrete e-safety lessons throughout the year.
+These sessions focus on staying safe online, sharing information and preventing cyberbullying.
 Additional information on keeping children safe online can be found here.

 RE is taught each week and follows the County’s Agreed Syllabus using the Discovery RE scheme of work.

 PSHE and SMSC